 If you have private health insurance you must provide a letter of guarantee from your insurer to cover the full cost of your treatment.
 If you are unable to provide a letter of guarantee you will need to cover the costs of your treatment and seek reimbursement from your insurer.

-Please contact the Overseas Visitors Department for further guidance and support or to book an appointment to provide your documentation.
+Please contact the Overseas Visitors Department for further guidance and support or to find details on how to send your documents to the team.